bimhelden/PyScripts4BPHackathon2025/README.md

 - Within the Hackathon team, we are discussing how to further develop this initial idea.
 - Together with my colleagues at [**AEC3**](https://www.aec3.de/), we are exploring how to actively support this use case.

-Feel free to use, adapt, and contribute.
+Feel free to reach out to us if you are interested in this work or would like to use, adapt and contribute.